adamtiger/DeepLearningTutorial/README.md

 ### Contact

-If you have some trouble, feel free to submmit an issue with a detailed description of the problem you faced with.
+If you have some trouble, feel free to submit an issue with a detailed description of the problem you faced with.